Release Notes for VMware Horizon 7 version 7.0.3

 What's New in This Release

-VMware Horizon 7 version 7.0.3 provides the following new features and enhancements:
+VMware Horizon 7 version 7.0.3 provides the following new features and enhancements.
+This information is grouped by installed component.

 - For more information about Horizon PowerCLI cmdlets, read the VMware PowerCLI Cmdlets Reference.